astronomer/docs/astro/user-permissions.md

 To manage a user's Workspace permissions, see [Manage users](add-user.md#add-a-user-to-a-workspace).

-## Roles and Teams
+## User roles and Team roles

-There are two ways to define user roles for a Workspace:
+There are two ways to define a user's role in a Workspace:

-- Define the individual user role when you [add a user](/astro/add-user.md#add-a-user-to-a-workspace) to a Workspace
+- Define the individual user role when you [add a user](/astro/add-user.md#add-a-user-to-a-workspace) to a Workspace.
-- Assign a Workspace role to a [team of users](ADD LINK)
+- Assign a Workspace role to a [Team](/astro/add-user.md#add-a-team-to-a-workspace).

-If the user role that you assign at the Team level is different from what you assigned the user individually, then Astronomer recognizes the more privileged role.
+If a user has permissions to a Workspace both as an individual and as a member of a Team, then Astronomer recognizes the more privileged role.

-For example, if an Organization Owner first adds a user to a Workspace as an **Organization Member** and a **Workspace Member**.
-Then, they assign this user to a Team of users with **Workspace Admin** privileges, this user now has **Workspace Admin** privileges for any Workspaces the Team is added to.
+For example, if a user belongs to a Workspace as a **Workspace Member**, but also belongs to a Team in the Workspace with **Workspace Admin** privileges, then the user has **Workspace Admin** privileges in the Workspace.